SiteGurus/Siteglide-Tailwind-Template/README.md

 Each time you start work:

 1. Pull the latest files from the site using siteglide-cli.
 It's important to have the latest files, because Tailwind only adds classes that you're actually using, but it can only see which files you're using if the files are available locally.
-2. In terminal, run the command: `npm run watch_tw`.
+2. In terminal, run the command: `npm run tailwind`.
 This will watch your files for any changes and keep the tailwind CSS up to date.
 3. Use Siteglide-CLI sync or deploy to push the latest Tailwind to the site.

 ### Troubleshooting